pgavriel/uml_3d_race/README.md

 * **setup.sh** - A setup script that makes the models and textures provided in this package available for Gazebo to use.

 ## Important Launch Files:
 * **gazebo.launch** - Launches Gazebo as an empty world or loads a specific world file.
 This launch file does not include any robots.
-This file is included in other launch files to reduce their complexity, and it can be useful for creating or modifying world filed.
+This file is included in other launch files to reduce their complexity, and it can be useful for creating or modifying world files.
 To launch an empty world:
   > roslaunch uml_3d_race gazebo.launch load_world:=false